omarayman23/ABOUTME/README.md

 # ABOUTME
 👋 Hi, I’m Omar Hamdan
-I’m a Computer Science major at Northern Virginia Community College, graduating early in December 2025, and planning to transfer to Virginia Tech.
+I’m a Computer Science major at Northern Virginia Community College, graduating spring of 2026, and planning to transfer to Virginia Tech.
 I’m passionate about back-end development, problem-solving, and building tools that make daily routines more productive and meaningful.

 About Me
 - Focused on becoming a Back-End Software Engineer